What Really Controls Your Behavior?

 My challenge to you is to find out why you seek money!

 Grab a piece of paper and follow along:

-- The right side of your paper is there to help you dig beneath the surface for why you do the things you do.
-Pause for a few minutes and actually write them down.
+- The right side of your paper is there to help you dig beneath the surface for why you do what you do.
+Pause for a few minutes and write them down.